1. What Is Medicaid?

 - Certain older adults who use Medicare

-The federal government sets basic guidelines for the types of care you can get with Medicaid and how much you pay for them, if anything.
-States can offer extra services, so Medicaid differs from one state to another.
+The federal government sets basic guidelines for the types of care you can get with Medicaid and how much, if anything, you pay for them.
+But Medicaid benefits differ from one state to another.
+States can offer extra services.
+In some cases, people must pay something toward the cost of their care, while the same services may be free in another state.
+There can be other differences too.

 Some states have other special programs to help low-income people who don't qualify for Medicaid.